cnosdb/docs/docs/en/latest/reference/sql.md

 1. Add Column: add field and tag columns.
 2. Drop Column: drop the field column.
 When dropping a column results in dropping the last field value of a row, we think that this row has no value, and this row will not be showed in SELECT.
 3. Alter Column: alter the column definition.
-Currently, the compression algorithm for altering columns is supported.
+Currently supports changing column names and modifying compression algorithms for columns.

 #### Syntax